ulfschneider/ulf.website/content/pages/blog.md

 sitetags: true
 permalink: '{{site.blog}}'
 ---
-Here are the things I write.
+Here is my blog.
 If you like it, you may want to subscribe to my [RSS feed](/rss.xml).